GaretJax/pop-analysis-suite/docs/documentation/quick-start.rst

    Progress: 1% (5288808 / 502810112)

 Vagrant is now probably downloading the virtual machine box to your system.
-This process and the provisions process described below take a neat amount of time so it could be a good time to take a coffee break.
+This process and the provisioning process described below take a neat amount of time so it could be a good time to take a coffee break.

 Once a machine is downloaded and booted, vagrant begins the "provisioning